learnwithsumit/think-in-a-react-way/README.md

    ```sh
    git checkout lesson-1
    ```
-3. Install VS Code Live Server plugin and start the server as described in tutorial video
+3. Install VS Code Live Server plugin and start the server as described in youtube tutorial video
 4. Your app should be available in http://localhost:5500

 <!-- CONTACT -->